hwayne/lets-prove-leftpad/tlaps/readme.md

 The inner region shows all of the states that are in all allowed behaviors of the specification.

 The outer region represents an invariant: it contains all states where the invariant holds.
 The middle region represents an inductive invariant: it contains all states where an inductive invariant holds.

 Note how there is an arrow from a state where the invariant holds to a state where the invariant doesn't hold.
 That's because invariants are not inductive in general.

-In contrast, for states where the indutive invariant holds, all arrows that start in those states terminate in states where the inductive invariant holds.
+In contrast, for states where the inductive invariant holds, all arrows that start in those states terminate in states where the inductive invariant holds.

 ## Finding an inductive invariant